-As a full time traveling family, we bring our children along to many of the places we’ve wanted to visit before having kids.
+As a full time RV living family, we bring our children along to many of the places we’ve wanted to visit before having kids.

 For example, I wanted to visit downtown Broadway Street in Nashville, TN.
-The typical set of traveling adults may want to enjoy the night life in Nashville, while we made sure to arrive by mid-afternoon and left by dark.
+The typical set of traveling adults may want to enjoy the nightlife in Nashville, while we made sure to arrive by mid-afternoon and left by dark.
 Allowing for a great experience with kids in Nashville!